iterative/dvc.org/static/docs/commands-reference/pipeline.md

 ## Description

 A data pipeline, in general, is a chain of commands that process data files.
 It produces intermediate data and a final result.
-Machine Learning (ML) pipelines typically start a with large raw datasets, include featurization and training intermediate stages, and produce a final model, as well as certain metrics.
+For example, Machine Learning (ML) pipelines typically start a with large raw datasets, include featurization and training intermediate stages, and produce a final model, as well as certain metrics.

 In DVC, pipeline stage files and commands, their data I/O, interdependencies, and results (intermediate or final) are defined with `dvc add` and `dvc run`,